 You are here

-This webpage describes the content in the Federal Judicial Center (FJC) civics education and outreach visualization ("civics visualization" or "visualization"), instructions on how to use the visualization, and key definitions.
+This webpage describes the content in the Federal Judicial Center (FJC) interactive civics education and outreach map ("interactive civics map"), instructions on how to use the interactive map, and key definitions.
 You may navigate directly to specific sections using the index below.

 I. Purpose and Background

-The purpose of the visualization is to facilitate access to civics education and outreach content available on federal court websites.
+The purpose of the interactive civics map is to facilitate access to civics education and outreach content available on federal court websites.

-The content in the visualization was primarily collected during a review of the civics content on federal court websites by FJC researchers,1 which was completed on May 17, 2023.
-Web content developed since that date might also be incorporated in the visualization if a court reported the content to the FJC.
+The content in the interactive civics map was primarily collected during a review of the civics content on federal court websites by FJC researchers,1 which was completed on May 17, 2023.
+Web content developed since that date might also be incorporated in the interactive map if a court reported the content to the FJC.

-The FJC produced this visualization to help judges, court staff, and the public access:
+The FJC produced this interactive map to help judges, court staff, and the public access:

 1. highlighted educational resources courts host on their websites2 and